Common mistakes and how to avoid them

 Best: Learn Russian yourself (at least to the "can read Russian novels" level) and write Russian lines in Russian to begin with.
 Also, find an actor who speaks Russian on at least a near-native level.

-Better: Only use Russian language when two Russian-speaking characters don't want others to understand their conversation, when the characters don't know any other language, or when the character's emotional state forces them to revert to their native tongue (e.g. to curse—boy, the Russians love their profanities).
+Better: Only use Russian language when two Russian-speaking characters don't want others to understand their conversation, when the characters don't know any other language, or when the character's emotional state forces them to revert to their native tongue (e.g. to curse — boy, do Russians love their profanities).
 In short, either use full Russian dialogue, or no Russian at all.

-Better: Go to here and pick two common given names: one for your character (note the deminuitive form of it but never use it other than in informal friendly conversations) and one for his/her father.
+Better: Go to here and pick two given names: one for your character (note the diminutive form of it but never use it other than in informal friendly conversations) and one for their father.
 Construct the patronymic out of the latter.
 Then go here and pick a surname.
 Finally, run the resulting combination against a native Russian speaker to check if it makes sense.
+Two caveats: